-The ACASSYA project aims at providing experts or stakeholders or farmers with a tool to evaluate the impact of agricultural practices on water quality.
+The ACASSYA project 7.2.2 aims at providing experts or stakeholders or farmers with a tool to evaluate the impact of agricultural practices on water quality.
 As the simulations of the deep model TNT2 are time-consuming and generate huge data, we have proposed to store these simulation results in a datawarehouse and to extract relevant information, such as prediction rules, from the stored data.
 We have devised a general architecture for agro-environmental data on top of the framework Pentaho.
-An article presenting the principles of this architecture as well as a set of realistic scenarios and their transformation into OLAP queries has been submitted to Compag (Computers and Electronics in Agriculture).